 This course covers the essential aspects of research in the workplace.
 It outlines the skills and knowledge required to gather, organise, analyse and present workplace information using available systems.
 This includes identifying research requirements and sources of information, applying information to a set of facts, evaluating the quality of the information, and preparing and producing reports and presentation to deliver conclusions and recommendations to stakeholders.

-Upon successful completion of this course and the project assignments, you will attain the nationally recognised unit BSBRES401 Analyse and Present Research Information.
+Upon successful completion of this course and the project assignments, you will attain a Statement of Attainment for the BSBRES401 Analyse and Present Research Information unit.

 This course is compulsory if you are completing the BSB42015 Certificate IV in Leadership and Management qualification and an elective if you are completing the BSB30715 Certificate III in Work Health and Safety qualification.